Quia Sum, Cogito: Chapter 4

 “No. As of right now this is only theoretical… sir.”
 The various subtle reactions to the comment (a small readjustment in sitting position from one, looking away from another, a sigh from the last) further solidifies the reality that my hysteric desire to prove myself would ensure that I couldn’t succeed.
 The presentation wasn’t ready.
 This is my fault.

 Margie’s voice is caring but stern: “Tark, our focus is on the practical implementation.
 Theory is fine to fiddle with or even to try,” Timothy looks at her with curiosity at these words “… assuming that we can justify the risk of wasted effort,” Timothy returns his focus on me seemingly satisfied with her clarification, “but – Tark – we’ve invested a lot into the acquisition of the GoFundMe servers.
 I’m sorry, but it was incredibly insulting for you to approach us with this before you have any conclusive data.
-Having a 3rd delay of this meeting would have been an inconvenience, but that would be preferable if we could have some meaningful outcomes.”
-Even without the AR portion of my memory, I recall the multiple software updates to the GFM machine causing the previous runs to break.
+Having a 3rd delay of this meeting would have been an inconvenience, but that would be preferable to a lack of meaningful outcomes.”
+Even without the AR portion of my memory, I recall the multiple software updates to the GFM machine and system surges which corrupted the previous runs.
 She’s right though, I should have delayed the meeting again.

 Roger continues her thought, “Do you know which effort brings in the most debt return, Tark?”

-Finally a foothold to show I’m competent, “Currently the Death Records and Gun Purchase division brings in the most debt.”
+Finally a foothold to show I’m competent, so without a thought of doubt I dogmatically recite “Currently the Death Records and Gun Purchase division brings in the most practical and actionable debts.”
 His flippant smile puts me in freefall again.

 “Of course, sir.
 I was hoping a potentially new avenue for resource acquisition would be report worthy.
 I apologize.”